joemcbride/HttpContrib/README.md

 HttpContrib
 ===========

 A simple http library to work with web apis.
+Runs on .NET 4.0 and Silverlight 5.

 See the original blog posts: